Purdue qualifies to first NCAA Men's Tennis Championships since 2002.

-Before taking over at Northern Illinois in 2009, Gajdzik spent six seasons on the coaching staff at Baylor.
-The Bears won the 2004 national championship and the 2005 national indoor team title before earning a national runner-up finish in 2005.
-Baylor also advanced to the national semifinal in 2006 and 2007 and the national quarterfinal in 2003 and 2008.
-The Bears brought six consecutive Big 12 championships and five Big 12 tournament titles back to Waco in that time, as well.
+Before taking over at Northern Illinois in 2008, Gajdzik spent six seasons on the coaching staff at Baylor.
+The Bears won the 2004 NCAA title and the 2005 national indoor team title before earning a national runner-up finish in 2005.
+Baylor also advanced to the national semifinal in 2006 and 2007 and the national quarterfinals in 2003 and 2008.
+The Bears brought six consecutive Big 12 championships and five Big 12 tournament titles back to Waco while Gajdzik was on staff.

-Gajdzik directed 2004 NCAA singles champion Benjamin Becker and 2005 NCAA singles champion Benedikt Dorsch, who were two of the four All-Americans to play at Baylor while Gajdzik was on staff.
+Gajdzik directed 2004 NCAA singles champion Benjamin Becker and 2005 NCAA singles champion Benedikt Dorsch.
+They were two of the four All-Americans to play at Baylor under Gajdzik's direction.
 In addition to his coaching duties at Baylor, Gajdzik founded the PG Tennis Academy in 2005.

 During his playing days at Baylor, Gajdzik won the 1998 Big 12 singles and doubles titles and was named the conference's Newcomer of the Year while leading the team to its first NCAA tournament appearance.
 In his first season of collegiate tennis, he was ranked as high as 17th in singles and was in the top 20 in the doubles rankings with two different partners.
 His 8-0 conference mark that season still stands as the best single-season mark in school history.

 The following year, Baylor put together a 25-4 record and advanced to the national quarterfinals.
 In 2000, Gajdzik won another Big 12 doubles crown while leading the Bears to the first men's team conference title in school history and a berth in the Round of 16 at the NCAA Championships.